binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Take the results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable, add any that are relevant from previous chapters, and add any newly discovered.
 Here are some to get you started:

 {#web-applications-asset-identification-ownership}
 * Ownership (as addressed in the VPS chapter), does not assume that you will always have ownership, or at least have control of your server(s).
-An attacker will often attempt to target Ownership as one of the first assets in order to execute further exploits.
+An attacker will often attempt to target ownership as one of the first assets in order to execute further exploits.
 This may sound strange, but that is because of the assumption you may have, that you will always own (have control of) your web application.
 Hopefully, I have dispelled this myth in the VPS chapter.
 If an attacker can take control of your web application (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and can gain access to other assets of greater value.
 The web application itself can be a stepping stone for the attacker to other assets that you assumed were safe.
 With this in mind, your web application is an asset or you could think of it as a liability, both may be correct.
 Whichever way, you need to protect your web application and in many cases take it to school and teach it how to protect itself.
 I have covered this under the [Insufficient Attack Protection](#web-applications-countermeasures-insufficient-attack-protection) section
-* Similarly to the [Asset Identification](#vps-asset-identification) section in the VPS chapter, visibility is an asset that is also up for grabs.
+* Similarly to the [Asset Identification](#vps-asset-identification) section in the VPS chapter, visibility is an asset that is also up for grabs
 * Intellectual property or sensitive information within the code or configuration files such as email addresses and account credentials for the likes of data-stores, syslog servers, monitoring services.
 We address this in [Management of Application Secrets](#web-applications-identify-risks-management-of-application-secrets)
 * Sensitive Client/Customer data.
 * Sanity and peace of mind of people within your organisation.
 Those that are: